socameron/Brassica-rapa-quant-gen/README.md

 ### Pre-print: The capacity for adaptation to climate warming in a naturalized annual plant (_Brassica rapa_)
 ### Authors: Cameron So, Karl Grieshop, Sydney Rotman, Arthur Weis

 This project has been conditionally accepted in the journal Evolution.
-A pre-print was released in [2021](https://www.biorxiv.org/content/10.1101/2022.10.01.510426v1).
+A pre-print was released in 2021 on [bioRxiv](https://www.biorxiv.org/content/10.1101/2022.10.01.510426v1).
-The data and code for this project are also archived on Borealis.
+The data and code for this project will also be soon archived on [Borealis](https://borealisdata.ca/).

 ### Abstract